Celebrating cultural diversity and supporting children with English as an additional language

-On 7.6.2019 we provided opportunity for seven student teachers from the Wildern Partnership to work with us and our pupils to explore how we celebrate cultural diversity within our academy and the ways in which we support children who are new to English.
-As part of the day, we looked at some of the theory surrounding language acquisition, such as the iceberg model.
-We also modelled how our teachers support children through lessons, with all students preparing a cultural activity to explore with the children and review this activity with us as a working party.
+For the last few years we have hosted student teachers from the Wildern Partnership for the day, to work with us and our pupils to explore how we celebrate cultural diversity within our academy and to learn about the ways in which we support children who are new to English.

-To explore what key resources or visuals we use in school
+Explore what key resources or visuals we use in school.

-To consider how we support children's pastoral needs and celebrate diversity within school
+Consider how we support children's pastoral needs and celebrate diversity within school.

-To encourage partnership between learners and support interaction between learners
+Encourage partnership between learners and support interaction between learners.

 Mr Kelly stated 'This has been a great experience.
 It was great learning how best to support the children.'

-Mr Mahon told us that 'I feel more confident about the prospect of having an EAL child in my class in the future.'
+Mr Mahon told us "I now feel more confident about the prospect of having an EAL child in my class in the future".

 You can view the video by following the school videos link below.

 Here's what our pupils said about the experience:

 "I enjoyed it because I learned facts about what children do in Poland."